What is federal income tax?

 Frequently asked questions

 Generally, unemployment income is taxable as income at the federal level and may be at the state level, too, depending on where you live.
 But if you receive unemployment benefits from a private fund that you voluntarily contribute to, it’s only federally taxable if the benefits you receive exceed the amount you paid into the fund.

 What is a federal allowance?

 A federal withholding allowance refers to information that is on the W-4 form for tax years before 2020.
 You generally fill out a W-4 when you start a new job or experience a life change, like having a child.
 Your W-4 helps your employer understand how much tax to withhold from your paycheck.
-Before 2020, the number of personal allowances you take helps determine the amount your employer withholds — the more allowances you claimed, the less tax your employer would withhold.
-But the IRS is changing the W-4 starting with the 2020 tax year.
+Before 2020, the number of personal allowances you took helped determine the amount your employer withheld — the more allowances you claimed, the less tax your employer would withhold.
+But the IRS changed the W-4 starting with the 2020 tax year.
 The new form eliminates personal allowances.
 Learn more about the new W-4.